 As the pie bakes, make the 3 ingredient praline topping.
 You need:

-- Chopped Pecans: This is a pecan praline topping, which is reminiscent of my favorite pecan pie filling.
+- Chopped Pecans: This is a pecan praline topping, which is reminiscent of my favorite pecan pie filling and the topping on my sweet potato casserole.
 If you don’t like pecans, feel free to substitute with chopped walnuts or pistachios.
 Or instead of using 1 cup of chopped pecans, try 1/2 cup chopped pecans and 1/2 cup pepitas.
 Yum!

 - Brown Sugar: Praline is the mixture of cooked sugar and nuts, so we can’t have a praline topping without sugar!
 I recommend brown sugar, which pairs with the brown sugar in the pumpkin pie filling.